 Q: How do I know what classes I need to take?

-Your audit will outline courses needed to meet degree, major, minor, and/or concentration requirements within each block.
+Undergraduate students – Your audit will outline courses needed to meet degree, major, minor, and/or concentration requirements within each block.
 You can also see a consolidated list of courses not yet completed by selecting Registration Checklist from the Worksheets menu.
 You may then use this information to discuss your plan with your Academic Advisor.

 Q: I think my audit is incorrect.
 What should I do?

-Please ask your academic advisor for assistance.
+Ask your academic advisor for assistance.
 The first step is to clarify what information you believe is wrong.

-These are the most common problems and courses of action:
+For undergraduate students, these are the most common problems and courses of action:

 > My major is wrong on my audit.